gemdav/Mx-AdminEssentials/README.md

 ## Installation

 1.  **Download from Marketplace:** Install the "Admin Essentials Module" from the Mendix Marketplace into your app.
-2.  **Assign Module Roles:** Navigate to `App Security` -> `User Roles` and assign the appropriate module roles (e.g., `Administrator`, `AdminUser`) from this module to your project's user roles that require administrative access.
+2.  **Assign Module Roles:** Navigate to `App Security` -> `User Roles` and assign the `Administrator` module role to the application level admin role and the `User` module role to all other app roles.
-3.  **Integrate Admin UI (Snippet):**
+3.  **Make the admin UI snippet accessible:**
     *   This module provides a comprehensive administrative UI within a single snippet: `SNPT_AdminEssentials_Configuration`.
-    *   Create a dedicated administration page in your application (e.g., `MyAdministration_Overview`).
+    *   Create a dedicated administration page in your application (e.g., `AdminEssentials_Config`) which can be reached by administrators.
-    *   **Drag and drop the `SNPT_AdminEssentials_Configuration` snippet** from the module's `USE_ME` folder onto your admin page.
+    *   Drag and drop the `SNPT_AdminEssentials_Configuration` snippet from the module's `USE_ME` folder onto your admin page.
 This snippet contains all the necessary tabs and interfaces for managing alerts, maintenance mode, user messaging, and user access reviews.

-## Configuration

-This module requires minimal explicit configuration beyond the setup of its own entities and pages.

-*   **Initial Data:** Ensure initial configuration objects (e.g., for maintenance mode, default email templates) are created, either manually or via a startup process.
-*   **Email Connector:** For the User Messaging feature to send actual emails (instead of just generating `.eml` files), you will need to integrate with an external email sending module or service (e.g., the Mendix Email Connector or a custom Java action).
-The module primarily focuses on `.eml` file generation for review.
+4. **Integrate the functionality snippet:** For some of the functionalities to take effect (e.g. for alerts to be shown and the maintenance mode to be fired), the snippet `SNPT_AdminEssentials` has to be integrated into the app.
+It is recommended to add the snippet to the top of every non-popup layout that is used in the application.
+5. **Customize alerts and maintenance page:** The different alert types and the maintenance page are fully customizable:
+    *   To customize the alerts, replace the snippet call in `SNPT_CUSTOM_BannerAlert` or `SNPT_CUSTOM_ToastAlert` in the `USE_ME` folder with the desired content.
+    *   To customize the maintenance page, replace the snippet call in `SNPT_CUSTOM_MaintenancePage` in the `USE_ME` folder with the desired content.

+    Note that it is recommended to keep the custom content in a non-marketplace module (e.g. you Main module) to prevent it from being overwritten when the marketplace module is updated.

 ## Usage